Services

 Here is how we define objectives and KPIs:

-• KPI: A measurable metric used to determine if you are on track to achieve your objective (often multiple KPIs contribute to one objective).
+• KPI: A measurable metric used to determine if you are on track to achieve your objective.
+(Often multiple KPIs contribute to one objective.)

 From company and sales objectives to marketing objectives

-We coach our clients to begin by aligning sales and marketing teams, especially when it comes to defining marketing objectives and KPIs.
+We coach our clients to begin by aligning their sales and marketing teams, especially when it comes to defining marketing objectives and KPIs.

 The best way to do this is by forming what we call a revenue team.